First Time Campers

 The Lester Siegal Scholarship recognizes an outstanding 6th and/or 7th grader each year and provides full tuition to attend URJ Jacobs Camp for one session during the upcoming summer.

-Collat Jewish Family Services also offers Jewish camp scholarships.
-To learn how to apply, contact Lynn Rathmell at email@example.com or (205) 278-7105
+Collat Jewish Family Services also offers Jewish camp scholarships in partnership with the Birmingham Jewish Foundation.
+To learn how to apply, contact Lynn Rathmell at firstname.lastname@example.org or (205) 278-7105

 Temple Emanu-El member-families should contact the Temple Office: 334-792-5001